wrist mechanics online course featured image

 The downswing is crucial because it’s where you put the most power into the shaft.
 Your wrist movement at this point determines how the face of the club is going to be positioned.

-The correct method would be maintaining the flat left wrist you had achieved at the top and even moving towards flexion at impact.
+The correct method would be to maintain the flat left wrist you achieved at the top and even move towards flexion at impact.

 4. Make it Even Flatter at Impact